To all U.S Student Borrowers: Participation in the Direct Loan Program

 You will need to complete the Free Application for Federal Student Aid (FAFSA).
 We will use the information from your FAFSA to assist in determining your eligibility for a Direct Subsidized Loan and/or a Direct Unsubsidized Loan.

-1. You may complete the FAFSA electronically via the FAFSA
+1. You may complete the FAFSA electronically via the FAFSA.

 3. After the Department processes your FAFSA, you will receive a Student Aid Report (SAR).
 Please retain the SAR for your records and be prepared to provide it to us if we ask.

 In addition to completing a FAFSA, you will need to be accepted on to a degree-granting program (bachelor, master, doctorate) at our school on at least a half-time basis and meet other eligibility requirements such as maintaining Satisfactory Academic Progress (SAP) and being within the borrowing limits for Direct Subsidized Loans and Direct Unsubsidized Loans.
+Online or partially online programs are not eligible.

 IMPORTANT: Once you have filled out the FAFSA and have been accepted in an eligible program, send us an email to email@example.com.